opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you are using the OpenToonz render farm, it's possible to divide a task into chunks so that each computer of the farm will render a section of the same render task (see  :ref:`Using the Toonz Farm <using_the_toonz_farm>`  ).

-The default value for the chunk size (expressed in number of frames) can be set using the **Render Task Chunk Size** in the Preferences  →  General pane.
+The default value for the chunk size (expressed in number of frames) can be set using the **Render Task Chunk Size** in the Preferences...  →  General dialog section.
 If the default value is higher than the duration (in frames) of the submitted scene, the value will be automatically adjusted to be equal to the duration of the scene.

 Once a task is submitted, it's possible to change the chunk size by editing the related value in the task properties.